 “The company’s approach is deceptively simple: clearing the body of senescent cells, which are trapped in a state of purgatory between division and death—they’re still alive, but they’re not making new tissues.
 Cells in this mode are found throughout the body, and research has shown that they can congregate in areas that start to wear with aging, like the eyes and in joints.
 A recent paper in Science, coauthored by Unity founders Van Deursen and Judith Campisi of the Buck Institute for Research on Aging, demonstrated that, in mice, senescent cells contribute to atherosclerosis, the buildup of plaque in the arteries.”

-Unity went public during a happier market for biotech companies, in mid-2018, and is now trading at about $7 a share (it briefly got over $20 a share a little over a year ago).
-And yes, they are expecting to announce their next earnings report on November 7, so that date wasn’t just pulled out of the air by the ad copywriter… but they’re not going to announce shocking results or a “cure for aging” on that day.
+Unity went public during a happier market for biotech companies, in mid-2018, and is now trading at about $8.50 a share (it briefly got over $20 a share later in 2017, and did bottom out at about $5 during the March collapse, though it’s been above $8 for a month or so).
+And yes, they are expected to announce their next earnings report on August 7, though the exact date hasn’t yet been confirmed — so that date wasn’t just pulled out of the air by the ad copywriter… but they’re not going to announce shocking results or a “cure for aging” on that day.

-And the next wave of research they do will be in Ophthalmology, where they have identified their first clinical candidate — but they haven’t even filed an IND for that yet (that’s an Investigational New Drug application — basically, sharing their toxicology results and other background info, including stuff about the manufacturing of the compound, outlining the clinical trial protocols they intend to follow, and requesting approval to test the drug in humans)… so we won’t be seeing any actual clinical trial results from those drugs in the next few months, either.
+The next wave of research they do will be in ophthalmology, where they have identified their first clinical candidate — but they haven’t even filed an IND for that yet (that’s an Investigational New Drug application — basically, sharing their toxicology results and other background info, including stuff about the manufacturing of the compound, outlining the clinical trial protocols they intend to follow, and requesting approval to test the drug in humans)… so we won’t be seeing any actual clinical trial results from those ophthalmological drugs in the next few months, either, but they do say that they plan to file the IND to begin Phase 1 clinical trials for that drug, and that data is expected in 2021.

-As of June, UBX still has about $125 million in cash to fuel their R&D programs, so they should be OK for a little while — even with a Phase 2 trial underway which should increase their costs, that will probably be enough to get them at least a quarter into 2020 (so far this year they’ve been burning through about $20 million in cash per quarter), though like any early-stage biotech they will probably use any moments of investor optimism to raise more money — and they will almost certainly need to raise funds before they have Phase 2 results from their lead drug next year.
+As of March, UBX has about $109 million in cash to fuel their R&D programs, so they should be OK for a little while — even with a Phase 2 trial underway which should increase their costs, they say they have a “cash runway into second half of 2021,” though like any early-stage biotech they will probably use any moments of investor optimism to raise more money.
+Six months ago I wrote that I expected them to need to raise funds before they have Phase 2 results from their osteoarthritis drug, and they’ve since raised about $35 million… so I guess that’s enough to tide them over for a while.

 So is Unity Biotechnology a good candidate for you?
-Only you can answer that, I’m afraid — I don’t like to dabble in early stage biotechs because I can be fairly sure that I’m buying shares from someone who understands the science a lot better than I do, and I don’t see any reason to expect a big “price catalyst” bit of news from Unity anytime in the next few months that might attract the biotech crowd, so this one isn’t for me — but they do have plenty of backers and some interesting-sounding science, so perhaps it will eventually become a big winner.
-You’ll have to make your call on where you see the probabilities falling for this one, and I hope you’ll share your thoughts with a comment below… thanks for reading!
+Only you can answer that, I’m afraid — I don’t like to dabble in early stage biotechs because I can be fairly sure that I’m buying shares from someone who understands the science a lot better than I do, and the only potential big “price catalyst” bit of news from Unity anytime in the next few months will probably be the Phase 2 results from UBX0101, so hopes will probably be high when that data is released… and I won’t pretend that I can tell you what’s going to happen next.
+They do have plenty of backers, though the big name folks like Thiel and Bezos bought in years ago as venture capital investors, and they certainly are working on interesting-sounding science, so perhaps it will eventually become a big winner.
+You’ll have to make your call on where you see the probabilities falling for this one, and I hope you’ll share your thoughts with a comment below (I’ve kept the original comments from the October 2019 version of this article attached as well)… thanks for reading!